BuckShlegeris/BuckShlegeris.github.io/_posts/2016-10-07-optimal-tax.md

 I am interested to see if this process could be extended to find optimal tax structures for other situations.
 For example:

 - What happens if people have different levels of avarice: that is, some of them get more pleasure from money than others?
-- What happens if leisure time had diminishing marginal returns?
+- What happens if leisure time has diminishing marginal returns?
 - What about if we don't want to be restricted to a flat tax?
 Can we solve for the optimal tax function, where a tax function is a function from different pre-tax incomes to post-tax incomes?

 I should also look to see if my result here is already known in the optimal tax literature.
 I think this result is really neat and I'm very glad to know it.